 IoT, the hottest tech buzzword of the last years, is all about collecting, sharing and analysing data and creating value from it.
 But without accurate data, IoT would become a useless heap of technology.
-Hence, the importance of IoT sensors and actuators which enable it to sense the world and act upon it.
+Hence, the importance of IoT device management and IoT sensors and actuators which enable it to sense the world and act upon it.

 Making sense of IoT sensors and actuators

 IoT is composed of several technology layers (Technology Behind Internet of Things) which enable ordinary things to share the data they collect over the Internet to ultimately deliver intelligence, autonomous actions and value which largely depend on the quality of the data itself.
 Therefore, sensors and actuators are an indispensable part of the IoT tech stack and a make-or-break factor in the development of every IoT system.

 Obviously, sensors and actuators are important to IoT, but what are they after all?
 A sensor, also called a transducer, is a device whose task is to detect events or changes in its immediate environment and convert these physical phenomena (like temperature, light, air humidity, movement, presence of chemical substances and many others) into electrical impulses which then can be meaningfully interpreted.
 An actuator, on the other hand, can be seen as a tool which functions inversely to the sensor.
 By interpreting the electrical impulses sent from the control system and converting them into mechanical motion, it actually introduces changes to its physical surroundings by means of a variety of simple actions, including but not limited to opening and closing valves, changing other devices’ position or angle, activating them or emitting sounds or light.
 In simpler terms, the actuator is referred to as a ‘mover’.